galenandrew/dcos-docs-site/pages/services/edge-lb/1.0/release-notes/index.md

 ## Noteworthy changes:

-- Updates HaProxy used by the pool servers to 1.8.12 from 1.7.6, please check the release notes for details
+- Updates HaProxy used by the pool servers to 1.8.12 from 1.7.6.
+Please check the Release Notes for details.
 - Pool server reloads are no longer blocked by persistent connections.
 - Stability, debuggability and reliability improvements in the pool server code.
 - The size of the pool container was reduced to 100MB from ~250
 - Transition to Master/Worker mode in HaProxy running on the pool server.
 If custom configuration templates are used, then they must be updated.
 Namely:
   - template must not specify the demon option
   - template must specify the `expose-fd listeners` option in the stats socket
-- EdgeLb now uses the default edgelb-pool CLI packages from DC/OS SDK.
-They do not support as of time being the `version` subcommand.
+- Edge-Lb now uses the default edgelb-pool CLI packages from the DC/OS SDK.
+Currently, they do not support the `version` subcommand.

 Shortlist: